Egypt's Mubarak, ousted by popular revolt in 2011, dies aged 91

 In contrast, the Mubarak family has stayed in Egypt since 2011 but kept a low profile.

-Many Egyptians who lived through Mubarak’s time in power view it as a period of autocracy and crony capitalism.
-His overthrow led to Egypt’s first free election, which brought in Islamist President Mohamed Mursi.
+Mubarak had always maintained his innocence and said history would judge him a patriot who served his country selflessly, but for many Egyptians his time in power was a period of autocracy and crony capitalism.

-Mursi lasted only a year in office after mass protests in 2013 led to his overthrow by then defense chief General Abdel Fattah al-Sisi, who is now president.
+His successor, Mohamed Mursi, lasted only a year in office, however, after mass protests in 2013 led to his overthrow by then defense chief General Abdel Fattah al-Sisi, who is now president.

 Mubarak-era figures, meanwhile, are gradually being cleared of charges, and laws limiting political freedoms have raised fears among activists that the old regime is back.

-Mubarak had long maintained his innocence and said history would judge him a patriot who served his country selflessly.

-Many Egyptians have credited Sisi for restoring stability despite a relentless crackdown on dissent.
-Activists say Sisi’s crackdown is worse than anything under Mubarak.
+Many Egyptians have credited Sisi for restoring stability, but activists say his relentless crackdown on dissent is worse than anything under Mubarak.

 Announcing Mubarak’s death, Egyptian TV criticized him for economic mismanagement.
 New cities he had created in the desert lacked a “comprehensive vision” while he had spent billions on new roads which the government later had to repair.